Opinion | Veterans exposed to hazardous burn pits may finally get the help they deserve

 Reconciling those two approaches will be difficult, but the momentum to address the problem is encouraging.
 President Biden, who has said he believes burn pits might have contributed to the death of his son Beau of cancer, traveled last week promoting the issue.
 Even if legislation fails to reach Mr. Biden’s desk, his administration has signaled that it will seek to expand eligibility for benefits to burn pit victims in the next year.
 Though legislation would be better, the prospect of administration action is good news for veterans, who have long struggled to draw attention to their health-care needs.

-Activists often compare burn pits with Agent Orange, the herbicide the military used to clear jungles in the Vietnam War.
+Activists often compare burn pits to Agent Orange, the herbicide the military used to clear jungles in the Vietnam War.
 The chemical sickened thousands of veterans, but it took the government years to recognize its effect.
 The government would do well to avoid another such disgraceful episode.
 As the United States grapples with the legacy of its war in Afghanistan, it should not avoid facing the immense toll that such conflicts have had on our troops.